version-aware/gradle-updater/README.md

 It iterates all the projects accessible for the specified user, with optional filter.
  If outdated Gradle Wrapper is detected then it creates a new Merge Request with the specified Gradle Wrapper version.
+ The user must have at least [Developer permission](https://docs.gitlab.com/ee/user/permissions.html) to create a new MR.

 It's distributed as Linux Docker image and so can be used easily:
 ```cmd